Experienced Philadelphia Motorcycle Accident Lawyer

 Should I speak with the other driver’s insurance company?

-No. You should not speak with the other driver’s insurance company except through your motorcycle accident lawyer.
+No. You should not speak with the other driver’s insurance company except through your personal injury lawyer.
 The insurance company’s goal is to minimize or deny your claim, and they have many tricks up their sleeve.
 As a highly experienced Philadelphia motorcycle accident lawyer, I know their tricks and I will not fall for them.

-Is there a deadline for filing a motorcycle accident lawsuit?
+Is there a deadline for filing a lawsuit?

 You have two years from the date of the accident to file a lawsuit, or two years from the date of death if the victim died.
 If the injury was latent, you have two years from the date you discovered or should have discovered the injury.

-Who can file a claim if the motorcycle accident victim dies of his or her injuries?
+Who can file a claim if the victim dies of his or her injuries?

 Under Pennsylvania’s wrongful death statute, the personal representative of the victim’s estate (named in the will or appointed by a court) can file a lawsuit on behalf of the victim’s estate and close relatives.
 If he or she does not do so within six months, the beneficiaries of the victim’s estate can file the lawsuit.

-Are motorcycle accidents involving automobiles usually the automobile driver’s fault?
+Are motorcycle crashes involving automobiles usually the automobile driver’s fault?